 Nope.
 And the same thing is happening there (and no, sorry, adding shredded lettuce doesn’t make everything all better).

-Pete’s Healthier Turkey Burrito
+Nino’s Healthier Turkey Burrito

 Makes 4 – Nice Size Burritos

 2 TBSP Canola Oil ½ Cup Sweet Onions, Chopped ¼ Cup Bell Pepper, Chopped 1 TBSP Garlic, Minced 1 lb 4 oz Ground Turkey Meat 1 TBSP Cumin, Ground 2 TBSP Chili Powder, Ground ¼ tsp Oregano, Crushed Pinch Cayenne Pepper 1 TBSP Tomato Paste (Optional) To Taste Salt & Pepper

 1 Cup Refried Beans (La Preferida Fat Free) 1/3 Cup Salsa (Garden Fresh, Jack’s Special Medium) 8 Slices Kraft Singles (Skim Milk American Fat Free, 25 Calories per slice) 4 Flour Tortillas (10”) La Banderita Brand (No Cholesterol, 0g Trans Fats) As Needed Vegetable Spray 2 Cups Enchilada Sauce, La Preferida Red Chile 2 TBSP Cilantro, Chopped (Optional) ¼ Cup Sour Cream, Low Fat (Optional)